What Is a Dividend?

 During periods of rapid growth, many firms do not pay a dividend, opting instead to retain earnings and use them for expansion.
 Owners allow the board of directors to enact this policy because they believe the opportunities available to the company will result in much bigger dividends payouts down the road.
 Starbucks is an example of this process.

 Why So Many Investors Focus on Dividends

-- It is all but impossible to fake cash.
-Either a company sends you the money or it doesn't.
-Generations of academic research have proven time and time again that the so-called "quality of earnings" for dividend-paying firms is higher than those that don't pay dividends.
-Over time, this means that dividend-paying firms have outperformed non-dividend paying firms.
+Focusing on dividends when deciding which common stocks to include in your investment portfolio offers several advantages.
+For starters, the dividend yield on a company's stock can serve as a sort of signal about an under or overvaluation.
+Also, generations of academic research have consistently proven that the so-called "quality of earnings" for dividend-paying firms is higher than those that don't pay dividends.
+Over time, this means that dividend-paying firms tend to outperform non-dividend paying firms.

-Dividend Ex-Date vs. a Dividend Payable Date
+Dividend Ex-Date vs. Dividend Payable Date

 Dividend Growth Investors

 A dividend growth investor focuses on buying stocks with a high growth rate in the absolute dividend per share.
-For example, Company A has a dividend yield of 1.4% right now.
-Company B has a yield of 3.6%.
+For example, let's assume Company A has a dividend yield of 1.4% right now, and Company B has a yield of 3.6%.
 Since Company A is rapidly expanding, investors might reasonably expect the dividend to increase at a rapid rate.
 It is quite possible that in the end, a long-term owner of Company A stock with a horizon of a decade or longer could end up collecting more absolute dividends than a Company B shareholder, even though the starting yield was lower.

 Dividend Yield Investors

-A dividend yield investor, or high dividend yield investor as they are called more frequently, focus on buying stocks with the highest dividend yields they deem to be "safe," which usually means covered by some minimum ratio of payout-to-earnings or cash flow.
-Someone who falls into this school of portfolio management would prefer a blue-chip business that pays a dividend that might grow at only a few percentage points per year.
+A dividend yield investor focuses on buying stocks with the highest dividend yields they deem to be "safe," which usually means the stocks are covered by a minimum ratio of payout-to-earnings or cash flow.
+This type of portfolio management would dictate blue-chip businesses that pay a dividend which might grow at only a few percentage points per year.

-Benjamin Graham, famed value investor and mentor to Warren Buffett, wrote almost a century ago of the advantages of a company paying a regular stock dividend, especially if it retained earnings and paid no cash dividend, to give shareholders a tangible symbol of the retained profits that were reinvested on their behalf.
+Benjamin Graham, famed value investor and mentor to Warren Buffett, wrote almost a century ago of the advantages of a company paying a regular stock dividend—especially if it retained earnings and paid no cash dividend—to give shareholders a tangible symbol of the retained profits that were reinvested on their behalf.
 Those who wanted the income could sell them, while those who wanted expansion could retain them.

-Dividend Reinvestment Programs (DRIPs)
+Dividend Reinvestment Programs

 A DRIP is a company-sponsored plan that allows individuals and, in some cases, legal entities such as corporations or nonprofits, to buy shares of stock directly from the company.
-DRIPs are administered by the transfer agent and often provide heavily discounted (and in a few cases, outright free) trading and administrative costs.
+DRIPs are administered by a transfer agent and often provide heavily discounted (and in a few cases, outright free) trading and administrative costs.